aselshall/ads/Nature-based-infrastructure-interview.md

 ### Q&A on Presentation (5 minutes)
 1. Can you elaborate on the specific challenges you faced while working on your previous project and how you overcame them?
-2. How do you see your previous work with MODFLOW contributing to our current project on surface water-groundwater modeling?
+2. How do you see your previous work contributing to our current project on surface water-groundwater modeling?
 3. Are there any methodologies or techniques you used in your previous work that you think could improve our current modeling efforts?

 ### General Interview Questions (5 minutes)